-But how are costs decided?
+How are costs decided?

-You can’t precisely put a figure on a service like logo design as you would with valuing a product. (if you google online for ‘logo design’, you’ll be inundated with hundreds of different links offering logo design services).
+You can’t precisely put a figure on a bespoke service like logo design as you would with valuing a product. (if you google online for ‘logo design’, you’ll be inundated with hundreds of different links offering logo design services).
 However, there are certain basic aspects that determine the cost of a logo design.

 Designing a logo is not just simply choosing a nice font and playing around with different shapes and colours; there are many other factors involved which determine the value of a professional logo design.

-You need to define the details of what you’re business is all about (I use a logo design worksheet to help clients define their business and ideas.)
+You need to define the details of what you’re business is all about (I sometimes use a logo design worksheet to help clients define their business and ideas.)